Th3Tr1ckst3r/Volt/README.md

 # Volt

 Volt is a free, secure, and interactive AES256-bit encryption program.
+Designed to be light-weight, cross-platform, and usable in GUI, or CLI forms.
 This is not yet ready for production use, and ALOT needs to be tested first.

 # Version